enasequence/pipelite/README.md

 Pipelines are registered by implementing the ```Pipelite.Pipeline``` interface and using the ```@Component``` annotation.

+Pipelines should be declared in the ```pipelite.pipeline``` package to allow the configurations to be picked up pipelite.

 Pipelines are configured exactly like schedules except for differences in the ```configurePipelines``` method.